top-comengineer/wcvendors/readme.txt

 * MUCH MORE TO COME including <strong>WooCommerce Subscriptions</strong> support, integration with even more Woo plugins, and good features that you, the customer, ask us to code! <strong>Pro will always be continually updated with new features</strong>, just as you have grown to expect from WC Vendors Free
 * There's more features to Pro than listed here!

+See our full comparison of free vs pro here <a href="https://www.wcvendors.com/home/comparison/">Compare free and pro</a>

 = Translations =